 Circulating such large files with your colleagues would also become a painful process, especially when they are over 50 MB in size.
 Thus, it is always important to minimize the file size while building your financial models.
 There are several methods to help you reduce the Excel file size, as listed below.

-- While building financial models, the Excel file size can be reduced by removing unnecessary data, formula, worksheet, formatting, and Pivot Cache.
+While building financial models, the Excel file size can be reduced by removing unnecessary data, formulas, worksheets, formatting, and Pivot Cache.

-- Despite the benefits of smaller file size, the above methods also come with some drawbacks and choosing which method to use depends on the circumstances.
+Despite the benefits of smaller file sizes, the above methods also come with some drawbacks, and choosing which method to use depends on the circumstances.

 Ways to Reduce Excel File Size